maartenba/maartenba.github.io/_posts/2021-11-08-journey-towards-speakertravel-building-a-service-from-scratch.markdown

 For close to two years now, I've had [SpeakerTravel](https://speaker.travel/) up & running.
 It's a tool that helps conference organizers to book flights for speakers.
 You invite speakers, they pick their flight of choice (within a budget the organizer can specify), and the organizer can then approve and book the flight with a single click.

 In this post, I want to go a bit into the process of building this tool.
-Why I started it, how it works, a look at it from the business side, and maybe a follow-up post that covers any questions you may have after reading.
+Why I started it in the first place, how it works, a look at it from the business side, and maybe a follow-up post that covers any questions you may have after reading.

 {% include toc %}